 That said, the request can process much faster than expected, especially if the new address is within the same state.

+Updating your home address with USPS will ensure that mail will be properly forwarded.
 Updating your business mailing address can help with tracking and recovering lost mail as well as minimizing risks to your business.

 Also, in case you’ve already filed for a change of address, but the move falls through at the last moment, there is no need to worry.
 Head over to the USPS website to cancel your request online by simply entering the confirmation code you received when you filed.